 As part of the business arrangement between the two companies, twelve engineers led by Dr Karl Arnstein were brought from Germany to the US to oversee the design and construction of the two airships.
 This was the Navy’s attempt at guaranteeing the success of both airships as their previous designs, as well as Great Britain’s, had ended in failure.
 Unfortunately, the decision was made by the design team to deviate from the proven Zeppelin design.
-Sadly, this decision ultimately led to the demise of both airships – for more information on this subject, see our presentation, “Understanding the Demise of the Akron and Macon” available for your viewing on the “Pitch Deck” page.
+Sadly, this decision ultimately led to the early demise of both airships – for more information on this subject, see our presentation, “Understanding the Demise of the Akron and Macon” available for your viewing on the “Pitch Deck” page.

-A back-and-forth negotiation would ensue, and eventually an agreement would be met with Pakistan walking away owning the better deal.
+A back-and-forth negotiation would ensue, and eventually an agreement would be hammered out, with Pakistan walking away the winner.
 On one of these occasions, the negotiations were prolonged, which ultimately led to the rationing of food and water on many of the military bases as millions of dollars in medical and food supplies wasted away in the desert heat at the Afghan border.